david-gakhokia/cloudinary-file-upload-crud/README.md

 A simple yet powerful **Laravel 12 CRUD** application for managing products with **Cloudinary-based image uploads** and **Bootstrap 5** styling.

-> 🔥 Designed as a developer-friendly starter project — ready to extend or use in your portfolio.

 ---